sahurtado88/learn/interview qs/Interview.md

 3 grafana
 1 -2  prometheus

-__________

-# ROUTINE

-- Review the current infrastructure status on AWS, Kubernetes clusters, and other cloud platforms.
-Check monitoring dashboards (e.g., Grafana, Prometheus) for any anomalies or performance issues.

-- Work on infrastructure improvements and optimizations.
-Update Terraform configurations to automate provisioning and ensure scalability of resources.
-Investigate and resolve any infrastructure-related tickets raised by the team.

-- Dive into CI/CD pipeline configurations.
-Review Jenkins jobs and pipelines to ensure smooth integration and deployment processes.
-Troubleshoot any failed builds or deployment issues and implement necessary fixes.
-__________
-I have made scripts that connect to mongo for queries, inserts and delete.

-also scripts that connect to a kubernetes cluster to validate pod status and do automatic restarts.

-Script that allow to delete logs searching by creation date

-I using Terraform to create virtual networks, EC2 instances, Auto Scaling groups, and configuring load balancers to ensure high availability and scalability according to demand.

-Additionally, I have worked on implementing serverless architectures using services like AWS Lambda, API Gateway, and DynamoDB to develop highly available and cost-effective serverless applications.

-One of my standout projects involved implementing a continuous delivery platform using Jenkins and Kubernetes.
-We configured Jenkins pipelines to automatically build, test, and deploy our applications to Kubernetes clusters.
-We utilized Helm to manage deployments and infrastructure as code to ensure consistency and replicability across different environments.

-Another project I contributed to was the implementation of a monitoring on Kubernetes.
-We used Prometheus and Grafana to collect metrics and visualize the performance of our applications
-We identified key metrics we wanted to monitor, such as CPU usage, memory utilization, and request latency.
-We set up alerts in Grafana to detect abnormal conditions or potential issues in our infrastructure or applications.
-These alerts were integrated with notification systems such as Pagerduty or teams so that the operations team could respond promptly to any problems.

-In this project, our goal was to implement cloud infrastructure in AWS in an automated and controlled manner using Terraform, leveraging GitHub Actions for Continuous Integration and Continuous Delivery (CI/CD).
-We used Terraform to define all our infrastructure as code, including networks, EC2 instances, security groups, databases, and other resources needed for our applications on AWS.
-This code-based definition allowed us to manage and version our infrastructure efficiently and reproducibly.
-We configured GitHub Actions workflows to automatically trigger in response to changes in our source code repository.
-These workflows ran automated tests, such as unit and integration tests, on our Terraform-defined infrastructure to ensure its integrity and correct operation. : We implemented a continuous delivery flow that used GitHub Actions to automate the deployment of our infrastructure in AWS.
-When changes were made to the Terraform code, GitHub Actions automatically executed Terraform commands to apply those changes to our infrastructure in AWS. e used GitHub Actions' secret management capabilities to securely store credentials and other sensitive variables needed to deploy and manage our infrastructure in AWS.

 ___________________
 # LEAVE JOB
 I want to leave my current job because i feel run out of room to grow and I think i need new challenges